Anafi, the Island of the Argonauts

 According to ancient Greek mythology, the Argonauts, on their way back from Colchis to their homeland, were caught in a storm in the middle of the night and were adrift at sea.

 Shipwrecked, the Argonauts began desperately pleading with the god Apollo to save them.
 Apollo, hearing their cries, cast light in the form of lightning bolts upon the sea, and the Argonauts saw an entire island looming before them for them to reach.

-Once there, the Argonauts erected an altar in honor of Apollo "Aiglites" (= the shining) and named the island Anafi (from the verb "anafeno": to emerge).
+Once there, the Argonauts erected an altar in honor of Apollo "Aiglites" (= the shining one) and named the island Anafi (from the verb "anafeno": to show).